-Personal devices including wearable technology such as smart watches and bring your own device (BYOD)
+Personal devices including wearable technology and bring your own device (BYOD)

 - Pupils/students are allowed to bring mobile phones in for emergency use only but the must be stored switched off in the school office at the start of the school day and collected at the end of the school day.
 Any attempt to use a phone in lessons without permission or to take illicit photographs or videos will lead to actions in line with the school Behaviour Policy.
 Important messages and phone calls to or from parents can be made at the school office, which will also pass on messages from parents to pupils in emergencies. - All staff who work directly with children should leave their mobile phones on silent and only use them in private staff areas during school hours.
 See also the 'Digital images and video' section of this document and the school data protection policies.
 Child/staff data should never be downloaded onto a private phone.
 If a staff member is expecting an important personal call when teaching or otherwise on duty, they may leave their phone with the school office to answer on their behalf or ask for the message to be left with the school office.
 Wearable technology such as smart watches must not be worn by children.
-Adults must make sure these are in dark or theatre mode, and only used to tell the time when in contact with children.

-- Volunteers, contractors, governors should leave their phones in their pockets and turned off.
+Adults must make sure these are in dark or theatre mode, and only used to tell the time when in contact with children. - Volunteers, contractors, governors should leave their phones in their pockets and turned off.
 Under no circumstances should they be used in the presence of children or to take photographs or videos.
 If this is required (e.g. for contractors to take photos of equipment or buildings), permission of the headteacher should be sought (the headteacher may choose to delegate this) and this should be done in the presence of a member staff. - Parents are asked to leave their phones in their pockets and turned off when they are on site.
 They should ask permission before taking any photos, e.g. of displays in corridors or classrooms, and avoid capturing other children.
 When at school events, please refer to the Digital images and video section of this document on page 21.
-Parents are asked not to call pupils on their mobile phones during the school day; urgent messages can be passed via the school office.
+Parents are asked not to call pupils on their mobile phones during the school day; urgent messages can be passed via the school office. - Where BYOD is allowed, neither staff nor students are allowed to use a mobile hotspot to provide internet to the device as this would potentially bypass filtering in contravention of AUPs.